CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-43-21.png)

-3. Login to your Azure DevOps Organization, and select the Team Project that you created in the Prerequisite setup.
+3. Log in to your Azure DevOps Organization, and select the Team Project that you created in the Prerequisite setup.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-24-19.png)

-4. When the integration succeeded, you will be taken to the Azure Board.
-4 Work items are present and you see a "Success" message
+4. When the integration is succeeded, you will be taken to the Azure Board.
+Four Work items are present and you will see a "Success" message.

 ## Test Integration

-1. In the Azure Board, create an Issue called **Test**.
+1. In the Azure Board, click on **New Item** and create an Issue called **Test**.
 Remember the Work Item ID that was assigned when you save the work item.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-28-12.png)